 Here's a quick rundown on the instant asset write-off and whether it’s something you should take advantage of.

-What is the instant asset write off?
+What is an instant asset write-off?

 What type of purchases should I consider making?

-Before making any large purchases, we suggest that you should speak to your accountant or tax professional and assess how the asset will benefit your business and how the purchase may impact on your cash flow or finances in the short term.
+Before making any large purchases, we suggest you speak to your accountant or tax professional and assess how the asset will benefit your business and how the purchase may impact on your cash flow or finances in the short term.

-How do I claim the instant asset write off?
+How do I claim the instant asset write-off?

 TIP: If your business is structured as a partnership there’s no double-dipping allowed.
-Under the instant asset write off, purchases are considered as being owned by the partnership and not by individual partners.
-If a partner buys an asset such as a motor vehicle in their own name, the asset won’t be eligible for the write off as part of the partnership, and if the partner does not qualify as a small business taxpayer personally, they will not be eligible for the write off.
+Under the instant asset write-off, purchases are considered as being owned by the partnership and not by individual partners.
+If a partner buys an asset such as a motor vehicle in their own name, the asset won’t be eligible for the write-off as part of the partnership, and if the partner does not qualify as a small business taxpayer personally, they will not be eligible for the write-off.